Foremost among the founders of the PRC was Herman Hoeksema (1886-1965),

 Confession.

 Various local evangelism committees publish tracts and booklets on the Reformed faith and life.
-Information on this literature can be obtained from the
+Information on this literature can be obtained from this page, or by writing to:

 Although it is not an official publication of the churches, The Standard Bearer, a semi-monthly magazine, is recognized as the voice of the PRC.
 The address of the business office is

-There is a monthly magazine for young people:
+There is a monthly magazine for Young People - Beacon Lights.

-The PRC Teachers' Institute publishes a quarterly magazine, Perspectives in Covenant Education.
-Editorial office:
+The Protestant Reformed Teachers' Institute publishes a quarterly magazine, Perspectives in Covenant Education.
+Visit their website and view past issues of the Perspectives (Currently being redone - check back later.).

 The Protestant Reformed Churches in America